mmomtchev/exprtk.js/bench/Performance.md

 ## 2 * cos(x) / sqrt(x)

 This function has been chosen as an example of a function where JIT compilation doesn't play such an important role as both `cos` and `sqrt` are performed by very well optimized subroutines both in V8 and in `ExprTk`.
-Also, given the more complex nature of the function, this test is less dependant on cache bandwidth and parallelization has a greater impact.
+Also, given the more complex nature of the function, this test is less dependant on cache bandwidth and allows for parallelization to have greater impact.

 ## x² + 2x + 1